“You’re not going yet!?”

 Fortunately we have many powerful yoga teachings about attachment to help us let go and move on.
 The good news is they work equally well for children and teachers.

 5 Ideas for End of School Year Yoga

-- Choose Your Favorite Yoga Poses for Yoga at Home: Since the kids have done yoga all year, they know a lot.
-For the last class try inviting each child to teach their favorite yoga pose and start by naming their favorite place to do yoga at home.
-They’ll have a mental picture bringing them one step closer to actually doing yoga at home.
+Children will get a mental picture of their home practice, bringing them one step closer to actually doing yoga at home.
 Plus it’s fun to hear poses like – upside down on the couch pose or TV watching cobra pose.

 You probably won’t be able to do all these in your last class.
 But you may pick and choose a few of these ideas to make a smooth transition at the end of the school year.

 Am I the only sentimental yoga teacher out there?

 I doubt it.
 I’ve met enough yoga teachers to know how open-hearted most of us are.
 Have you ever grown attached to your students?
 What are you going to miss about them?
 Feel free to share your memories, your wishes, or your own tips in the comments because sharing is a great way of processing our feelings and letting go of attachments.